fyngyrz/aa_macro/users-guide.md

 	[else foo foo testing] = ""

 **\[ne \(style=styleName,\)value,conditionalContent\]**  'ne' for not equal
-When value has no content, conditionalContent is the result.
+When value has content, conditionalContent is the result.
 Otherwise, there is no result.
+If you supply a style, it follows the same rules.

-    [ne ,testing] = "testing"
+    [ne ,testing] = ""
-	[ne foo,testing] = ""
+	[ne foo,testing] = "testing"

 **\[eq \(style=styleName,\)value,conditionalContent\]**  'eq' for equal
-When value has content, conditionalContent is the result.
+When value has no content, conditionalContent is the result.
 Otherwise, there is no result.
+If you supply a style, it follows the same rules.

-    [eq ,testing] = ""
+    [eq ,testing] = "testing"
-	[eq foo,testing] = "testing"
+	[eq foo,testing] = ""

 **\[ifle \(style=styleName,\)iValue1,iValue2,content\]**  '' for if less or equal
 When iValue1 <= iValue2, content is the result.
 Otherwise, there